theupdateframework/taps/tap14.md

 Not all TUF repositories have a mechanism that is able to list all directories in a folder (the equivalent of the `ls` command).
-For these repositories (such as OCI registries or http servers), the repository SHOULD include a `supported-versions.json` file in the top of this directory structure that lists all versions supported by the repository to allow for client discovery.
-This file will be signed by a threshold of root keys, and the `signed` portion will have the following fields:
+For these repositories (such as OCI registries or http servers), as well as to prevent specification version freeze attacks, root metadata SHOULD include a `supported-versions` field that lists all versions supported by the repository to allow for client discovery.
+As it is included in root metadata, this field will be signed by a threshold of root keys, and will contain the following fields:

 ```
+{ ...,
-{ "supported_versions" : [
+  "supported_versions" : [
     { "version": MAJOR_VERSION,
       "path": FOLDER_NAME},
     ...